Waited outside Rajesh Khanna's house as a school girl: Reena Roy on her films, life | Entertainment

 She later worked with both Rajesh Khanna and Jeetendra, forming one of the most successful on screen pairings in Hindi cinema.

-The actor, who turns 66 on Saturday, said she was a sensitive child who would cry at the drop of a hat when she saw her favourite stars facing injustice.
+The actor, who turned 66 on Saturday, said she was a sensitive child who would cry at the drop of a hat when she saw her favourite stars facing injustice.

 "I would wait outside Rajesh ji's house after school to catch a glimpse of him.
 I would dance to the songs of Rajesh Khanna's films and would cry and get upset when injustice was meted out to him.
 My mother felt so bad that she stopped taking me to movies," Roy told PTI in an interview.